 Various risk management committees have been established for active senior management oversight, understanding, and dialogue on policies, profiles, and activities pertaining to the relevant risk types.
-These include the Credit Risk Management Committee, the Market Risk Management Committee, the Asset and Liability Management Committee, and the Operational Risk Management and Information Security Committee.
+These include the Credit Risk Management Committee, the Market Risk Management Committee, the Asset and Liability Management Committee, and the Operational Risk and Information Security Committee.
 Both risk-taking and risk control units are represented on these committees, emphasising shared risk management responsibilities.
 Group Audit conducts regular independent reviews of loan portfolios and business processes to ensure compliance with the Group's risk management frameworks, policies, processes, and methodologies.

-BASEL II
+BASEL REQUIREMENTS

-OCBC Group has implemented Monetary Authority of Singapore ("MAS") Notice 637 on Risk Based Capital Adequacy Requirements for banks incorporated in Singapore with effect from 1 January 2008.
-MAS Notice 637 adopts the Basel Committee on Banking Supervision's proposal on "International Convergence of Capital Measurement and Capital Standards," commonly referred to as Basel II.
-This framework provides a stronger linkage between capital requirements and the level of risks undertaken by banks to enhance their risk management practices and establishes minimum capital requirements to support credit, market, and operational risks.
+OCBC Group has implemented Monetary Authority of Singapore ("MAS") Notice 637 on Risk Based Capital Adequacy Requirements for banks incorporated in Singapore.
+MAS Notice 637 adopts the Basel Committee on Banking Supervision's proposal on

+"International Convergence of Capital Measurement and Capital Standards," commonly referred to as Basel II.

+In September 2012, MAS Notice 637 was revised to incorporate changes to further raise the quality of regulatory capital base and to enhance risk coverage under Basel III.
+This revised framework, effective from January 2013, builds on the Basel II framework but places greater emphasis on common equity and capital buffers, as well as strengthens the capital treatment for securitisation, trading book and counterparty credit risk.
 As part of enhanced public disclosures on risk profile and capital adequacy required under MAS Notice 637, the Group has made additional disclosures since 2008.
 Please refer to the OCBC Group Basel II Pillar 3 Risk Disclosure section in the annual report for more information.